 First things first, ExpressVPN boasts military-grade AES-256 encryption combined with a selection of protocols, Perfect Forward Secrecy and an audited no-logging policy.
 It also has a kill switch to protect you if your connection drops, plus split tunnelling, which can route some of your traffic through the VPN while keeping some untouched.

-As well as that, you’ll also be able to access pretty much any Netflix library from the USA to Japan, Hulu, NBC’s brand new Peacock, Amazon Prime Video and more.
+As well as that, Express is excellent for unblocking Netflix libraries around the world, as well as Hulu, Peacock, Amazon Prime Video and more.
 That’s quite a cinematic roster, and much of it will be unlocked as part of your subscription if you virtually relocate yourself to a certain country.

-Don’t be intimidated by Express’s vast list of features – if all you want to do is press a button and get connected, you can do that too.
-While fine-tuning a VPN is fun for some, we really appreciate how ExpressVPN works perfectly out the box.
+Don’t be intimidated by Express’s comprehensive list of features – if all you want to do is press a button and get connected, you can do that too.
+While fine-tuning a VPN is fun for some, we really appreciate how ExpressVPN works perfectly out the box, and is perfectly suited for those that just want to plug and play.

 Overall, there’s not a VPN service out there that can match ExpressVPN – simply put, it can basically do everything.
 But, if you’re not sure, it also offers a 30-day money-back guarantee so you can test the service.
 If you change your mind, you’ll get a full refund, no questions asked.